aleksarad/cupcake-shop/README.md

 # About #
 This is a landing page for a fictional cupcake shop.
-This is my first project using Bootstrap, and I really wanted to focus on design and responsiveness to create a simple but easy to use and enjoyable user experience.
+This is my first project using Bootstrap and was built in one day.
+My focus was on responsiveness and a fun design to create a simple but easy to use and enjoyable user experience.

 **Created with:** HTML5, CSS3, BOOTSTRAP 4, JavaScript